Azure/opendigitaltwins-building/README.md

 ## Using RealEstateCore ontology

-Here is a real example of a subgraph of twins' instances based on this ontology
+Here is a real example of a subgraph of an Azure Digital Twins instance based on this ontology:

 ![Using the models](images/UsingModels.JPG)